Sparerow1/bible-study-assistant/README.md

 2. Implement retry logic
 3. Check your API quota in Google AI Studio
 4. Wait a while before asking the question later
+5. If you have exceeded your token limit, try to lower the `retriever_k` parameter in the config file.